kewisch/cangdpr/README.md

 ## Configuration

-You need a `~/.canonicalrc` file that has `chmod 400`.
-It is yaml with the following content:
+You need a `~/.canonicalrc` like so, it should be mode 600.
+Using a password manager is recommended, for example using 1Password and `--config <(op inject -i ~/.canonicalrc)`

 ```yaml
 services: